stevearc/overseer.nvim/doc/parsers.md

 # Writing parsers

 Writing a complicated parser can be tricky.
 To help, there is an interactive tool for iterating on a parser and debugging its logic.
-You can open the tool with `:lua require('overseer.parser.debug').start_debug_session()`.
+You can open the tool with `:lua require('overseer').debug_parser()`.
 This should open up a view that looks like this:

 ![parser debugger](https://user-images.githubusercontent.com/506791/180116805-bc230406-b99c-4bb7-a78c-3e4bb9458629.png)